-The pilot -that was developed with public funds through a public tender process- was awarded to these two universities after the public announcement made in March 2018 by Chilean President Sebastián Piñera about the Great National Agreement for Children, which included among its measures the creation of an early warning system, called "Childhood Alert".
-The director of GobLab invited professor Rhema Vaithianathan, co-director of the Centre for Social Data Analytics, to Chile, and in Santiago, they had a series of meetings with authorities.
-9
+The pilot - developed with public funds through a public tender process - was awarded to these two universities after the public announcement made in March 2018 by Chilean President Sebastián Piñera about the Great National Agreement for Children, which included among its measures the creation of an early warning system, called "Childhood Alert".
+The director of GobLab invited professor Rhema Vaithianathan, co-director of the Centre for Social Data Analytics, to Chile.
+In Santiago, they had a\series of meetings with authorities.